Menu

 If you are not sure if you are within the legal limits after restricting your motorcycle, it could be worthwhile heading to a motorcycle dyno and getting it tested out there, they will be able to test your motorcycle at different rev ranges and speeds and give you an accurate number of your power output on your motorcycle.

 Although it is hard to check and very difficult to test to see if a motorcycle has been restricted or not, we do not advise you try and risk riding without a restrictor on your motorcycle if you are riding on an A2 license.
 If caught, you could find yourself with hefty fines and a driving ban, your insurance would also be invalidated, plus placing you in further danger.
-If you were to have an accident and your motorcycle was found to be derestricted, you could once again find your insurance invalidated, therefore giving you no protection.
+If you were to have an accident and your motorcycle was found to be derestricted, you could once again find your motorbike insurance invalidated, therefore giving you no protection.